Fritz Wiessner: A new standard

 In 1931, Wiessner made contact with members of the American Alpine Club and immediately set a new standard in American rock climbing.
-Across North America, he established a substantial list of first ascents at such climbing areas as Ragged Mountain (Connecticut); Cannon Mountain (New Hampshire); Wallface Mountain, New York Adirondack Mountains; Mt.
-Rushmore National Memorial, South Dakota; Devils Tower, Wyoming (the first free ascent); and Mount Waddington, British Columbia.
+Across North America, he established a substantial list of first ascents at such climbing areas as Ragged Mountain (Connecticut); Cannon Mountain (New Hampshire); Wallface Mountain, New York Adirondack Mountains; Mount Rushmore National Memorial, South Dakota; Devils Tower, Wyoming (the first free ascent); and Mount Waddington, British Columbia.

 In 1935, while climbing at Breakneck Ridge on the Hudson River, Wiessner spotted the gleaming white quartzite cliffs of the Shawangunks in the distance.
 The following weekend he set off in search of the tantalizing cliffs and immediately set about climbing the highest point in the area, a cliff now known as Millbrook mountain.
 Along with John and Peggy Navas, he established a route now named Old Route 5.5, the first recorded technical rock climb in the Shawangunks, and in doing so helped to establish the area as a mecca for rock climbers.

 Wiessner, often in partnership with fellow immigrant Hans Kraus, established numerous first ascents in the Gunks, including many climbs that are popular (and intimidating) to this day.
 Perhaps their best known combined effort is the very popular High Exposure buttress 5.6, which they first climbed in 1941 with a hemp rope and three soft iron pitons.
 Other notable Wiessner first ascents in the Gunks include: Gargoyle 5.5, High Traverse 5.5, White Pillar 5.7, Baby 5.6, Frogs Head 5.6; Gelsa 5.4, High Corner 5.7 and Yellow Ridge 5.7.
 In 1946, he led Minnie Belle, the first 5.8 in the Gunks.

 In 1935, Wiessner established a climb in Connecticut called Vector.
 5.8.

 When rock climbing, Wiessner often paired himself with novices, and with women in particular.
 He always insisted on being the lead climber (in an era when a leader fall could easily prove disastrous for the entire party and the maxim of the day was "The leader must never fall").
 After meeting Hans Kraus, he relaxed his "lead-climb only" rule (which Kraus had also adopted), and the two men climbed as equal partners.

+Major expeditions

+Nanga Parbat (1932)

+Wiessner had his first experience of climbing in the greater ranges when he was a member of the first German expedition to attempt the 8126 m Nanga Parbat, led by Willy Merkl in 1932.
+Because the American, Rand Herron, and Wiessner (who became an American citizen the following year), were among the eight climbers it is sometimes referred to as the German-American expedition.
+Although the team were all strong climbers none had Himalayan experience, and poor planning (particularly an inadequate number of porters), coupled with bad weather, prevented progress far beyond the Rakhiot Peak northeast of Nanga Parbat's summit.
+Weissner, Merkl and Fritz Bechtold reached the high point of the expedition at 7000 m.